-- ➤ Mary Frances Trust through the Trustees is responsible for providing the people who use our services, volunteers and staff with equal access to our services, for encouraging communities to talk with us about improvements we need to make and providing a fair environment and equal opportunities for staff. - People who use our services: have a responsibility to act in accordance with this policy. - ➤ Employees and Volunteers are responsible for ensuring that they work together to recognize and remove barriers so that they can promote equality, and fairness and dignity, and behave in accordance with this policy. - ➤ The Chief Executive is responsible for leading the organization on our commitments to equality, for ensuring that this policy is delivered, and we promote equality.
+- Mary Frances Trusts Senior Management Team is responsible for providing the people who use our services, volunteers, and staff with equal access to our services, for encouraging communities to talk with us about improvements we need to make and providing a fair environment and equal opportunities for staff. - People who use our services: have a responsibility to act in accordance with this policy. - ➤ Employees and Volunteers are responsible for ensuring that they work together to recognise and remove barriers so that they can promote equality, and fairness and dignity, and behave in accordance with this policy. - > The Chief Executive is responsible for leading the organisation on our commitments to equality, for ensuring that this policy is delivered, and we promote equality.